1920’s and 30’s

 On the death of her husband, Annie Harries, who had been very active in supporting the choir over many years, was invited to become president.
 Indeed, when her husband provided the choir with a new uniform in 1963, she insisted that the choir have the Prince of Wales' feathers on the left breast.
 A few years later, she moved to live abroad, and in the last year of her presidency, correspondence with her ceased to be acknowledged.

 1973 Elwyn Roberts

-Elwyn Roberts had been chairman of the Choir since late 1967, and had been the driving force of the inaugural 1,000 Voices concert in 1969 and those that followed.
-He lost the chairmanship at the start of 1973 (the AGM was a month late), but was unanimously elected Choir president at the same AGM.
-He stood down as president when he was re-elcted Choir chairman at the end of 1973.
+Elwyn Roberts had been chairman of the choir since late 1967, and had been the driving force of the inaugural 1,000 Voices concert in 1969 and those that followed.
+He lost the chairmanship at the start of 1973 (the AGM was a month late), but was unanimously elected choir president at the same AGM.
+He stood down as president when he was re-elected choir chairman at the end of 1973.

 1974 – 1990 Douglas Evans

-Douglas Evans was the landlord of the Cock Tavern in Great Portland Street, which was recognised as the central London HQ of the London Welsh RFC (Old Deer Park, Richmond), especially in the years prior to a bar being opened at Gray’s Inn Road.
-With his wife Clare, Doug had been a Choir supporter for many years, both socially and financially, and occasionally accommodating the Choir for rehearsals.
+Douglas Evans was the landlord of the Cock Tavern in Great Portland Street, which was recognised as the Central London headquarters of the London Welsh RFC, especially in the years prior to a bar being opened at Gray’s Inn Road.
+With his wife, Clare, Doug had been a choir supporter for many years, both socially and financially, and occasionally accommodated the choir for rehearsals.

 1990 – 2009 Cliff Morgan